Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 As opposed to trajectories, bonuses are always value "1".
 (One point, one balloon, etcetera.)

-When they have a red minus sign, however, their value is "-1".
-(You lose one point, you lose one balloon, etcetera.)

 @TODO: Rules table showing these bonuses

 {{% /rules-block %}}